ashishkumar3/ashishkumar3.github.io-blog/src/content/blog/strategy-pattern/index.md

 <mark>The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.</mark>

 Easy eh?
-I know, I know you did'nt get a single word.
+I know, I know you didn't get a single word.
 I mean who would understand anything about a design pattern from just a definition.
 So let's start with learning with examples.

 ## You just got a new project!